mantl/mantl/roles/glusterfs/README.rst

 -------------------

-On Google Compute Engine, Amazon Web Services, and OpenStack the microservices-infrastructure Terraform modules will create an external volume.
+On Google Compute Engine, Amazon Web Services, and OpenStack the Mantl Terraform modules will create an external volume.
 By default, this volume will be 100gb, but you can change this with the Terraform ``glusterfs_volume_size`` variable.
 The attached disk will be formatted as an XFS volume and mounted on the control nodes.